lokyoung/vuejs-paginate/README.md

 Vue.component('paginate', Paginate)
 ```

 PS: For version <= 0.5.0, use `Vue.use(Paginate)` to register the component after import the package.
-But recommend to use version >= 0.6.0 now.
+But recommend to use the latest version now.

 ### CDN